daronyondem/daron-english-blog/content/posts/2024/2024-report.md

 ## Giving Back

 I really went all out with speaking engagements this year, conducting 60 sessions across 25 cities in 3 countries.
 Only 10 of these events were online, which meant extensive travel.
+Two of them were TEDx events, which was a first for me.
 For 2025, I already have numerous events scheduled.
 I'm proud to share that I've been added to the ACM Distinguished Speakers list, which means ACM communities can [invite me](https://speakers.acm.org/speakers/yondem_19649) to speak at their events with travel costs covered by ACM.

 During Q4, I focused on building my [LinkedIn presence](http://linkedin.daron.me) by sharing daily AI research findings.
 This initiative not only increased my reach but also motivated me to dive deeper into research, which has been incredibly rewarding.